 With that in mind, it is important to determine what you really need.
 Do you need replacements for your old markers or do you need new ones?
 Are you going to use it with other art media types?
 Do you prefer broad nibs, fine nibs, or both?
 How many colors do you need and which tones are you looking for?

 These are some of the questions you can ponder over before making choices.
-But whatever brand or marker sets you opt for, the best markers are the ones that will meet your needs and standards.
+But whatever brand or marker sets you opt for, the perfect markers are the ones that will meet your needs and standards.

 Every artist or designer needs the best markers for fashion illustration to transform their creative concepts and ideas into visionary illustrations of fashionable pieces.
 That is why it is crucial to consider their ink quality, color selection, nib styles and sizes, and versatility.